mateodelnorte/meta/README.md

 # run install for all child repos
 meta npm install

-# create symlinks
+# create symlinks to/from all child repos
-meta npm link

-# use the symlinks
 meta npm link --all

+# link meta itself globally
+npm link
 ```

 There is admittedly now the problem of updating each repository to use the newly published versions of each other.
 For this, we recommend using a tool like Renovate, Dependabot, or Greenkeeper.